Phase transitions induced by standard and predetermined measurements in transmon arrays: Analytical results for trajectory-averaged observables

-However, it is in the number of bosons where the most interesting results are found since they are experimentally easy-to-measure observables.
-First, although we are considering a \textit{predetermined} measurement which does not conserve the total number of bosons, its trajectory-averaged related quantity $N_{L}^{(2)}=L/2$ is constant deep into the area-law phase.
-Although it is expected that due to the symmetry of the perturbation and the ground state, higher orders will yield the same constant value, implying that the trajectory-averaged total number of bosons is going to be fixed $N_\alpha=\sum_{\ell=1}^{L} \alpha_\ell $ for any $\Gamma >0$.
-Note that this might not be the case for a generic dimension $d$ and a spatial profile $\overline{\gamma}$.
-We can show that in the enlarged space, at fourth order in perturbation theory, there are states which can be mapped to trajectories in the original circuit with different total numbers of bosons (See App.~\ref{appsec:averaged_observable_non_conservation}, also checked numerically).
-Thus, we show that by starting from a state with a defined number of bosons, the system, described by a non-Hermitian Hamiltonian, visits states with a different total number of bosons when perturbed by an imaginary Hermitian Hamiltonian.
-This suggests that, although resulting in a constant mean total number of bosons, the distribution of individual trajectories in the sense explained in Fig.~\ref{fig:postselection_nopostelection} contains information about the measurement rate $\Gamma$.
-The volume-law phase corresponds to an ergodic phase, so it is expected that all the basis states are visited equally, and the total number of bosons will follow a Gaussian distribution (this is true in the enlarged space and the original circuit, as we will show in the numerical simulation).
-In contrast, for the area-law phase, the trajectories follow a delta distribution located at $N_\alpha$.
-Therefore, we can expect the phase transition to occur for a value $\Gamma_c$ for which the distribution of the total number of bosons fits equally well for both theoretical distributions.
-Note that in the case of a \textit{standard} measurement, the total number of bosons is conserved and is the same for every trajectory.
+Up to the second order in $ J/\Gamma $, i.e.~deep in the area-law phase, we have that for the half of the chain $S_{L/2}^{(2)} \simeq (J/\Gamma)^2$ and $\mathcal{F}_{L/2}^{(2)} \simeq (J/\Gamma)^2/2$, which implies that entanglement entropy and fluctuations related quantities depend on the square of the measurement rate but not on the subsystem size, which corresponds to the proper behavior in the area-law phase.
+The number of bosons provides the most interesting results as they are easy to measure experimentally.
+Even when using a \textit{feedback} measurement that does not conserve the total number of bosons, the average quantity $N_{L}^{(2)}=L/2$ remains constant in the area-law phase.
+Higher orders are expected to yield the same constant value due to the symmetry of perturbation and ground state, indicating a fixed trajectory-averaged total number of bosons $N_\alpha=\sum_{\ell=1}^{L} \alpha_\ell $ for any $\Gamma >0$.
+However, this may not hold for a generic dimension $d$ and spatial profile.
+In the enlarged space, fourth-order perturbation theory reveals states that can be mapped to trajectories in the original circuit with different total numbers of bosons (also checked numerically), see App.~\ref{appsec:averaged_observable_non_conservation}.
+Thus, starting from a defined boson number state, a system governed by a non-Hermitian Hamiltonian exhibits states with different total boson numbers when perturbed by an anti-Hermitian Hamiltonian.
+This implies that the distribution of individual trajectories, as depicted in Fig.~\ref{fig:postselection_nopostelection}, carries information about the measurement rate $\Gamma$, even though the mean total number of bosons remains constant.
+For a small measurement rate, we can expect a state resembling an ergodic phase, where all basis states are expected to be visited equally, resulting in a Gaussian distribution of the total boson number, confirmed numerically in both the enlarged space and original circuit.
+In contrast, the area-law phase features trajectories following a delta distribution centered at $N_\alpha$.